furf/now-serverless-mysql/README.md

 ### Deploy the API

-Deploy the API using the Now CLI, passing the environment variables as arguments to the `now` command.
+In your terminal, deploy the API using the Now CLI, passing the environment variables as arguments to the `now` command using the `-e` or `--env` option.

 ```shell
 $ now -e MYSQL_HOST=35.233.224.228 -e MYSQL_DATABASE=zeit -e MYSQL_USER=demo -e MYSQL_PASSWORD=ioB2BA84TVmJ7Dyg